openhab/openhabian/docs/openhabian.md

 Supporting hardware means testing every single patch and every release.
 There are simply too many combinations of SBCs, peripherals and OS flavors that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
-It means that to run on hardware other than RPi 2/3/4 or (bare metal that means NOT virtualized) x86 Debian may work but this is **not** a supported setup.
+It means that to run on hardware other than RPi 2/3/4/5 or bare metal x86 Debian may work but is not a supported setup.
 Please stay with a supported version.
 This will help you and those you will want to ask for help on the forum focus on a known set of issues and solutions.

-At the time of writing, RPi5 are not fully supported as they require the Raspi OS to be based on latest Debian `bookworm`.
-There's an experimental based image available that should work for your RPi, but for now there's known issues at least with Wi-Fi and the Hotspot function.

 For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md#fake-hardware-mode) to 'simulate' RPi hardware and Raspberry Pi OS.